-Here, he worked his way up from a technical role, upgrading NSA systems, to a position he described as “cyber strategist” on his CV.
+Here, he worked his way up from a technical role, upgrading NSA systems, to a position he described as "cyber strategist" on his CV.
 He worked in various locations, before returning to Maryland, where he’d spent much of his childhood.
-Still working for Dell, he began working with the CIA again as a “lead technologist.”
-It’s widely thought that it was around this time Snowden began downloading some of the documents relating to government surveillance that he would go on to leak.
+Still working for Dell, he began working with the CIA again as a "lead technologist."
+It’s widely thought that it was around this time Snowden began downloading some documents relating to government surveillance that he would go on to leak.

-About a year later, Snowden was assigned to the NSA’s “information sharing office” in Hawaii.
+About a year later, Snowden was assigned to the NSA’s "information sharing office" in Hawaii.
 This is a facility that’s primarily thought to be involved in monitoring the communications of North Korea and China.
-For much of the time Snowden spent here, he remained a Dell employee, but towards the end he was working for a consultancy firm called Booz Allen Hamilton, after quitting his role with Dell in March 2013.
+For much of the time Snowden spent here, he remained a Dell employee, but towards the end, he was working for a consultancy firm called Booz Allen Hamilton, after quitting his role with Dell in March 2013.

 Snowden has described this switch as his personal “breaking point,” which he reached when he says he witnessed James Clapper, the Director of National Intelligence, lie under oath to Congress.

 Just three months later, Snowden fled the US for Hong Kong, shortly before the publication of his first leaked documents.
-There’s extensive debate about what exactly was going on in the final few months of Snowden’s work within the NSA.
+There’s an extensive debate about what exactly was going on in the final few months of Snowden’s work within the NSA.